Kannada Brahmin Wedding | Madhwa Brahmin Wedding

 Marriages are considered a sacred milestone in one’s lifetime.
 A lot of importance is attached to marriages since it is tied to a number of rituals.
 Weddings in south India are focused mainly on traditional customs and rituals which vary from region to region.
 All these rituals have a spiritual significance which is normally adhered to by all.

-Sana Sambhrama walks you through these rituals in a traditional and professional way…
+Sana Sambhrama walks you through the kannada brahmin wedding rituals in a traditional and professional way.

 We have tried to compile the various events and their associated rituals systematically to make your weddings simpler and perfect….